 Many of the things I learned in the lab are now being taught in my classes, and it’s great to see the connections.

 STEP-UP internship: an intellectual challenge

-As part of the Short Term Research Experience for Underrepresented Persons (STEP-UP), I got to pick the institutions where I conducted my research.
+As part of the Short Term Research Experience for Underrepresented Persons (STEP-UP), I got to choose the institutions where I conducted my research.
 I chose Brown University to explore a broad area and challenge myself intellectually.

 The research I did was clinical-based and focused on public health issues.
-I was in tuberculosis and infectious disease labs.
+I was in the tuberculosis and infectious disease labs.
 I saw patients and learned a lot about the world of immunology and infectious diseases.

 My days as an intern were very flexible, and some days I found myself doing research instead of seeing patients.
 Other days, I would attend seminars and have meetings with doctors to update them on the status of my findings.

 This program helped me form the distinct career path I want.
 I see myself becoming a pediatric immunology clinical researcher, using my experience to do some translational research in hopes of improving healthcare overall.

 As a summer intern at Weill Cornell Medical College, I worked under the supervision of a post-doctoral student on an individual project in the Pesko Lab.

 My aim was to study the mechanism of association between Parkinson's Disease and melanoma.
 Epidemiological studies have shown that patients with Parkinson's Disease have a higher risk of developing melanoma, but a lower risk of developing other cancers.

 I was rewarded for the research I conducted at Weill Cornell Medicine by getting my work published in The FASEB Journal.
 The publication, titled "Dissecting Comorbidity between Parkinson’s Disease and Melanoma in a Cell Culture Model," appears in the April 2017 issue.